Middle School Math Teacher

 Rachel has worked in horticulture for over twenty years, beginning at the Norfolk Botanical Garden and presently as the Landscape Coordinator at Old Dominion University.
 A career horticulturist, she holds an AAS in Horticulture Design and Management, Certifications in Chesapeake Bay Landscape Professional Level 1- Maintenance and Level 2- Design and Installation of conservation and resilient landscapes and completed a 100 hour Permaculture Design Certificate in September 2019.
-She's a senior at Old Dominion University, graduating December 2019 with a BS in Human Service and Counseling, minor in Psychology and Diversity Studies.
 As a 500 hour RYT, Registered Yoga Teacher and Restorative Breathwork Facilitator she is able to introduce breath and body awareness into garden sessions.
-She loves the excitement and genuine love for the school community, curriculum and project-based learning approach to students here at Friends.
+She loves the excitement and genuine love for the school community, curriculum and project-based learning approach to education here at Friends.
 Facilitating a relationship between students and the natural world, through the lens of gardening brings her great joy.
 She is passionate about nature's patterns, cycles and cultivating the understanding of reciprocity between plants and people.
 Rachel's son is also enrolled at VBFS!

 Pre-Kindergarten Lead Teacher

-Tanya loves the early childhood program because this is the time when students' personality blossoms and she truly enjoys seeing the "light bulb" go off when they catch on and learn something new.
-Her favorite subject to teach is math because it involves other disciplines such as phonics, alphabet, sounds, and correct formation of letters and numbers.
+Tanya loves the early childhood program because this is the time when students' personalities blossom and she truly enjoys seeing the "light bulb" go on when they catch on and learn something new.
+Her favorite subject to teach is math because it involves other disciplines such as phonics, the alphabet, sounds, and correct formation of letters and numbers.
 Tanya has numerous certifications in specific early childhood learning, such as; emergent drawing, pre-writing skills, foundation blocks and milestones, and sensory solutions.
 She is also certified in Creative Curriculum, which is the Pre-Kindergarten program at VBFS.
 She served as a Sunday School Director for almost 10 years, worked in the public school Pre-K program for 6 years and in a private daycare for 3 years.
 Her teaching began as a stay at home mother and then home schooled her oldest children.
-"As a mother we are all truly the first teachers our children have."
+"As mothers we are all truly the first teachers our children have."
 Did we mention Tanya has 8 children?
 Two are teachers and one graduated from Friends School!

 Assistant Head of School and Chief Financial Officer